Vernier Scale

 Vernier Constant (Least Count)

-The difference between one division on the main scale and one division on the vernier scale represents the least count (or vernier constant) of the instrument.
-This is the smallest measurement that can be accurately read with the vernier caliper.
+The difference between one division on the main scale and one division on the VS represents the least count (or vernier constant) of the instrument.
+This is the smallest measurement that can be accurately read with the vernier calliper.

 Least Count = 1 division on MS – 1 division on VS